TobeJoan/LITA-Data-Analysis/README.md

 ---
 ## Project Title: Learning with LITA Data Analysis
 ### Project Overview:
-This analysis hopes to show my journey learning data analysis with Ladies in Tech Africa and The Incubator Hub from the period of August till November.
+This portfolio hopes to show my journey learning data analysis with Ladies in Tech Africa and The Incubator Hub from the period of August till November.

   ---
-  # Introduction to Data Analysis
+  ## Introduction to Data Analysis
   ### "The Capacity to learn is a gift, the ability to learn is a skill, the willingness to learn is a choice"  ~ Brian Herbert
   Data Analysis is the process of systematically collecting, transforming, and organizing data in order to draw conclusions, make predictions, and drive informed decision making.
 The foundation of data are:
   - Data Generation: Collation of Data